 Register with your name and Banner number at SHWgroups@dal.ca or with the facilitator (Dr. Heather Patterson, Registered Psychologist, firstname.lastname@example.org) in advance of the session to receive a Zoom link and group guidelines!

 Puppy Power Hour with Oscar (Thursdays, 3-4pm)

-Join Oscar and Dal counsellor Marriam Abou-El-Haj for Puppy Power Hour in the SUB.
+Grab your furry friend, and join Oscar and Dal psychologist Marriam Abou-El-Haj for Puppy Power Hour online!

 All Dalhousie and King's students, staff and faculty are welcome.

-Enhancing Psychological Resilience: Skills Training Group (Mondays, 4-6pm)
+Enhancing Psychological Resilience: Skills Training Group (Thursdays, 4-6pm)

 This four-session counselling group will focus on four main coping skills found to enhance psychological well-being:

 - Emotion regulation skills

 These research-proven skills have helped people improve mental health through symptom reduction and increasing positive life functioning.

 This group is a closed group – meaning students must sign up for the entire four-week program (Thursdays 4-6pm, Oct 15, 22, 29 and Nov 5, 2020).
 Registration is required.